-A Rockville IRS audit and appeals lawyer might be able to help you.
-An attorney could explain the audit process and assist in the gathering and submission of financial data.
-If an audit results in a disagreement between the IRS and a payor, an attorney could work to pursue an appeal.
+A Rockville IRS audit and appeals lawyer might be able to help you by explaining the audit process and assisting in the gathering and submission of financial data.
+If an audit results in an IRS determination that more money is owed, and you believe this determination was made in error, an attorney could work to pursue an appeal.

-The outcome of an audit can have severe consequences.
-If the IRS determines that an underpayment has occurred, it can demand immediate payment.
+If the IRS determines that an underpayment has occurred, it can ask for an immediate payment.
 A Rockville tax audit lawyer could assist in guiding someone through the audit process.
-This could include assembling all of the relevant documents to mail into the IRS or to present at a face-to-face meeting.
+This could include assembling all the relevant documents to mail into the IRS or to represent the taxpayer at a face-to-face meeting.

-While it is true that most parties will need to pay taxes to the government as a matter of law, this does not mean that the IRS can act outside of the scope of its authority.
-Specifically, the Taxpayer Bill of Rights § 5 states that all parties retain a right of appeal following an IRS decision.
+While it is true that most people will need to pay taxes to the government as a matter of law, this does not mean that the IRS can act outside of the scope of its authority.
+Specifically, the Taxpayer Bill of Rights § 5 states that all taxpayers retain a right of appeal following an IRS decision.
 This even applies to cases involving an audit.

-An appeal might be necessary when the result of an audit is a disagreement over payment amounts.
-If the IRS determines that a payor owes money and the payor does not agree, various options exist to contest this finding.
+An appeal might be necessary when the taxpayer believes the IRS’s determination is incorrect and there is more than $50,000 of tax at issue.
+Various options exist to contest this finding.
 Taxpayers can request an appeal with the IRS Independent Office of Appeals for federal cases or the Comptroller’s Office of Hearings and Appeals for Maryland cases.
-In addition, courts have jurisdiction to hear cases involving the actions of the IRS.
-A Rockville audit appeals attorney could help someone select the course of action that is right for them.
+In addition, specialized tax courts have jurisdiction to hear cases involving the actions of the IRS and the Comptroller.
+A Rockville audit appeals attorney could help someone determine if an appeal is in their best interest and select the course of action that is right for them.

 The IRS takes its obligations to gather tax revenue seriously.
-As part of this mission, it has the power to audit accounts and demand the payment of additional funds.
+As part of this mission, it has the power to audit accounts and initiate the payment of owed taxes.
 However, individuals and businesses who receive notice of an audit are not powerless.

-A Rockville IRS audit and appeals lawyer could help to protect your rights during all IRS disputes.
-During the audit process, a lawyer could assist in gathering documentation and arguing for your rights.
-If the IRS issues a disputed ruling, an attorney could pursue an appeal using every available legal option.
+A Rockville IRS audit and appeals lawyer could help protect your rights during an IRS dispute, including help you to gather documentation and carefully avoid any potential controversies.
+If the IRS issues a ruling that you dispute, an attorney could pursue an appeal using every available legal option.
 Contact a lawyer today to get started.